Brachycephalic dogs or Brachycephalic animals have a skull conformation that develops mainly in width rather than length.

 This video represents the difference in conformation between a dolichocephalic (long-snouted) dog and a highly brachycephalic one.

-BAOS (upper airway obstructive syndrome) is caused by the conformation of the skeleton of the head, which causes the mucous membranes of the first airways to become packed and thus unable to function correctly.
+BAOS (upper airway obstructive syndrome) is caused by the conformation of the head's skeleton, which causes the mucous membranes of the first airways to become packed and thus unable to function correctly.

 The parts involved with related malformations are:

-- Undersized nasal conches, resulting in an exuberant nasal mucosa (exuberant turbinates),
+• Undersized nasal conchae, resulting in an exuberant nasal mucosa (exuberant turbinates),

 The air in the inspiratory passage is not linear.
 Instead, it creates turbulence with continuous sucking effects that, against the cell walls of the mucous membranes, become inflamed by swelling or losing tone.
 All situations can only worsen the already difficult breathing.

-- Eversion of the laryngeal sacculi (small anatomical parts next to the larynx that become inflamed and further occludes the throat lumen.
+• Eversion of the laryngeal sacculi (small anatomical parts next to the larynx that become inflamed and further occlude the laryngeal lumen.

 The more extreme the conformation, the sooner and with greater severity the problems manifest themselves, which must and can be assessed in stages (we speak of staging) of different severity.
 The truth is that this syndrome is not static.

 Brachycephalic dog.
-What symptoms are suggestive of BAOS in a dog?
+What symptoms suggest BAOS in a dog?

 It depends on the severity of the situation, and the most frequent are